Palashio/libra/info/Reference Manual.md

 String that is the instruction from a written query sent to/in the client class instance

+test_size: 0.2 (`float`)

+Percentage measure of the proportion of the data to include in test split of the dataset (is set by default to 0.2)

+kernel: "linear" (`str`)

+String representing type of kernel function used by the support vector machine model

 preprocess: True (`bool`)

 Option to preprocess the data used by the model (is set by default to true)

-test_size: 0.2 (`float`)

-Percentage measure of the proportion of the data to include in test split of the dataset (is set by default to 0.2)

-drop: None (`str`)
+drop: True (`bool`)

 Option to drop any columns during analysis of data (default is set to None)

+cross_val_size: 0.3 (`float`)

+Percentage measure of the proportion of the data to include in test split of the dataset for cross validation metrics (is set by default to 0.3)

 *Returns --*

-clf: `object`
+svm: `object`

-Retrieves the classification model after training/testing and storing its information in client instance class
+Retrieves the support vector machine classification model after training/testing and storing its information in client instance class

 #### nearest_neighbor_query ####